denekm/reading-notes/README.md

 # Course 201 Reading Notes

-***Hi everyone my name is Marta Deneke.
+***Hello everyone my name is Marta Deneke.
 This is my first step of becoming a Software Engineer and I am very excited for this journey***

 ## Code 201 Reading Notees